mieubrisse/personal-writing/first-do-nothing/post.md

 _Time to do some important work._

 But _even knowing this_, I bet you still struggle to slow down when the pressure's on.
-You are _choosing_ the tense environment.

 Our evolved instincts are strong!

 Simply knowing that we should slow down isn't enough.
 You need to deeply _feel_ that slowing down under pressure is the right choice.